 Notes

 - Tamarind Fruit or Pulp?
-I have used tamarind fruit here – one that is deseeded and fibers removed.
-You may use tamarind pulp and follow the same method.
+I’ve used tamarind fruit here—one that is already deseeded with most of the fibers removed.
+However, you can also use tamarind pulp and follow the same method.

 Alternative quantities provided in the recipe card are for 1x only.